1865 Atlantic hurricane season: Hurricane Seven

 The final tropical cyclone of the season formed on October 18, just north of the coast of Panama.
 The storm brushed the country's coast with high waves for several days, causing $300,000 in damage (1865 USD).
 Moving north-northwestward, the storm intensified into a hurricane by October 21 over the western Caribbean.
 After turning more to the north, it struck Cuba, producing strong winds that destroyed the roof of the Belen College Observatory in Havana.
 In the city, the hurricane destroyed several boats and houses.
 A station on the island recorded a pressure of 975 mbar, suggesting winds of about 80 mph.

 After crossing the island, the hurricane intensified further over the Florida straits until striking Key West, Florida, where peak winds were estimated around 105 mph.
 Its pressure was estimated at 969 mbar, and the hurricane either sunk or washed every boat ashore at the harbor in Key West.
 Rainfall totaled 4.10 in over a three-day period.
 In nearby Fort Jefferson in the Dry Tortugas, the hurricane destroyed one building and damaged several others, killing one person.
 It later moved across the Florida mainland, weakening slightly.
-It is possible that this hurricane crossed over from the Pacific, however Pacific records are inaccurate at this time.
+It is possible that this hurricane crossed over from the Pacific, however Pacific records are not reliable from this time.
 About a dozen ships encountered the hurricane across the western Atlantic, before the storm was last observed on October 25 north of Bermuda.